 Laugh Yourself Happy

-The average child laughs 300 times per day while adults laugh a paltry five times.
+The average child laughs 300 times per day while the average adult laughs only 17 times.
 (9)

 And that’s to our detriment since laughter, as they say, is the best medicine.

 One way laughter works to reduce pain, boost your immune system, and increase happiness is by boosting levels of endorphins.
 (10)